-The purpose of this section is to highlight intelligence gathered from the devices under contract as well as outside sources such honeypots, known malicious sources, vulnerability databases, relationships with CERT and CSIRT teams that GLESEC possesses, together with various other threat feeds.
+The purpose of this section is to highlight intelligence gathered from the services under contract as well as outside sources such honeypots, known malicious sources, vulnerability databases, relationships with CERT and CSIRT teams that GLESEC possesses, together with various other threat feeds.

-The vast majority of attacks on Inspira Health Network originated geographically from the following Top 10 countries: Russian Federation, United States, China, Netherlands, Chile, Ukraine, Germany, India, France, and Brazil.
+The vast majority of attacks on Inspira Health Network originated geographically from the following Top 10 countries Russian Federation, United States, Chile, China, Netherlands Germany, United Kingdom, France, Ukraine, and Brazil.
 Listed in order of frequency.

 The attacks that we observed are happening to companies all around the world.
 Some results do not include location information that allows map plotting.